sagemath/sagewiki_to_gh-2022-10-10/interact/topology.md

 <<TableOfContents>>

 == Winding number of a plane curve == by Pablo Angulo.
-Computes winding number as an integral, and also as a intersection number with a half line through the origin.
+Computes winding number (with respect to the origin!) as an integral, and also as a intersection number with a half line through the origin.

 {{{
 var('t')